dùn fort + dèagh Scottish Gaelic fire. Population - 148,270.

 Well, it opened in late 2018, looks like this and absolutely everybody will take exactly the same snap from exactly the same spot.

-It's quite a piece of work and there's a permanent exhibition of all things Scottish-by-design upstairs.
+Whether the design resembles the cliffs on Scotland's East Coast or not is debatable but it's quite a piece of work and there's a permanent exhibition of all things Scottish-by-design upstairs.
 Things are mainly mechanical, functional and decorative but with a few too many frocks for Bob's liking although Sly vehemently disagrees.

 Far more interesting is the relatively recent history of computer game design and nerdy kids from the early '80s might want to pay attention.

 In the early days of home computing, Clive Sinclair chose Dundee as the manufacturing base for the pioneering ZX Spectrum™.
-The workers at the Timex™ factory were already well-suited to fiddly assemblings, you see, and it can only be assumed that quite a few of them, well, made their way home.
+The workers at the Timex™ factory were already well-suited to fiddly assemblings, you see, and it can only be assumed that quite a few machines, well, made their way home.

 That's said to have inspired a small generation of junior programmers and Dundee still retains a presence in a global industry that's way, way bigger than Hollywood.